 Leadership stems naturally from all of the above.
 Being an academic, scholarly, or organizational leader will come naturally to some.
 Students concerned that they do not have a leadership role in an organization shouldn’t be discouraged.
 Leadership can be cultivated in other ways.
 Involvement in an organization’s activities and taking the lead on inter- or intra-organizational initiatives is one way to become a leader without holding office.
 Getting involved on a local, statewide, or national basis can lead to many leadership opportunities.

 SPPS normally holds an All-School meeting about CV and résumé writing, but you can also ask your advisor to review your CV.
-UB Career Services can also assist - see Resume for tips.
+UB Career Services can also assist.
 Remember that you should be tailoring the document, especially a résumé, toward the ultimate reviewer.

-Students have access to InterviewStream via the UB Career Services webpage - see Preparing for Interviews.
+Students have access to InterviewStream via the UB Career Services webpage.
 Students can choose interviews based on their interest (there are several interview question sets for “general” job interviews and several for residencies) and practice completing an interview with an avatar.
 Afterwards, watch your interview and use pre-built rubrics to assess your performance.
 You can also email the link to your advisor for tips and feedback.